We are delighted to share that our student Mr.Abhishek (CA, CPA Aspirant) has scored 96 in the CPA-Audit exam.

 3) From the US CPA Exam perspective – especially in Audit, it’s very critical to read the question carefully and understand the question’s call.
 Many times they play with wordings and try to confuse the question.

-5) Some of the heavily tested areas are assertions and audit procedures (directional testing), MCQs from 5/6 (especially compilation, preparation), audit reports (adverse/disclaimer), EOM, other matter and explanatory paras.
+5) Some of the heavily tested areas are assertions and audit procedures (directional testing), MCQs from 5/6 (especially compilation, preparation), audit reports (adverse/disclaimer), EOM, other matters, and explanatory paras.

 6) I’m working full time, so I managed my studies by studying in the mornings a couple of hours, kept listening to lectures on repeat mode while driving back and forth (though I will not recommend), and an hour or so in the evenings covering the MCQs and SIMS… Solid 6-8 hours per day on weekends.